congestion-data-analysis-capstone/resource/README.md

 -	Do pull by clicking on Your branches' "Pull new request" on the right.
 -   Click on "Create pull request"
 -	Check for conflict and merge.
 If there is no conflict, it says "This branch has no conflicts with the base branch"
--	Merge by click on "Merge Pull Request" then "Confirm Merge"
+-	Merge by clicking on "Merge Pull Request" then "Confirm Merge"

+Phase 4: Check your merge.

-Finally, check your work on the master branch to ensure it successfully merged.
+- Finally, check your work by reviewing the master branch to ensure it successfully merged.
+- Now, you are done with adding your work to the master branch.